 Who we are

-Police Rewired is a volunteer-led group dedicated to enthusing and supporting independent developers and makers who have an interest in policing technology, community safety, and fighting crime.
+Police Rewired are a community of volunteer professionals with an interest in policing technology, community safety, and fighting crime.

-We will connect independent developers with policing organisations, front-line policing staff, community groups, and partners with interests aligned with ours to help develop world class solutions.
+We connect independent developers with policing organisations, front-line policing staff, community groups, and partners with interests aligned with ours to help develop world class solutions.

 - Providing facilities and support to Police Rewired volunteers and their public safety projects.